thenexthub/Codira/docs/CompilerPerformance.md

-Note that in the example, the `utils/update-checkout` script is called twice, once to reset the adjacent repositories to their head state, and once with the `--match-timestamp` argument to match the adjacent repositories to the latest point in their history before the timestamp of the primary Swift repository being bisected.
-This mechanism is necessary if the regression range includes incompatible changes to `clang`, `llvm` or similar adjacent repositories.
+Note that in the example, the `utils/update-checkout` script is called twice, once to reset the adjacent repositories to their head state, and once with the `--match-timestamp` argument to match the adjacent repositories to the latest point in their history before the timestamp of the primary Codira repository being bisected.
+This mechanism is necessary if the regression range includes incompatible changes to `clang`, `toolchain` or similar adjacent repositories.

 ##### Creduce